okaminu/blockchain/README.md

 # Blockchain

-Quick implementation of blockchain made in hackaton style
+Quick implementation of blockchain made in hackaton style using Kotlin language